 This animated map of Earth shows changes in Arctic sea ice and vegetation throughout the seasons.
 Each frame in the GIF shows one month out of the year.
 The map is made using open data from NASA, USGS, and Natural Earth.
-I've open-sourced all the code here in a detailed design tutorial.
+I've open-sourced all the code here in a detailed design tutorial, and you can buy a poster or print of the map here if you'd like. .

 To design this map I first looked through the NASA Earth Observations data collection to find seasonal datasets.
 Some of the most interesting ones I found were fire prevalence (1), vegetation (2), solar insolation (3), and cloud cover (4).
 For my animation I added the sea ice dataset (5) to the Blue Marble dataset (6) as my own combination map (7).